linked-swissbib/reshaperdf/doc/Commands.md

 Copy the JAR-Archive reshaperdf-1.0-SNAPSHOT.jar and the lib folder to a directory of your choice.
 The software requires at least JRE 1.7 .

+It is helpful to provide a script "reshaperdf" in /bin that facilitates the calls to the program.

+    #!/bin/bash
+    # Author:  John Smith
+    # Purpose: Facilitates calls to ReshapeRDF.

+    java -jar reshaperdf-1.0-SNAPSHOT.jar $@

 ## Terms <a name="sec:terms"></a>

 * **triple and statement** In this application a triple and a statement as known from the RDF context are the same thing.
 They always fit in one line.